trane-project/trane-music/courses/major_pentatonic_scale/lesson_B/exercise_5/back.md

-The note in degree number 5 of the B major pentatonic scale is G♯.
+The note in degree number 5 of the B Major Pentatonic scale is G♯.